jmquigley/notesdb/docs/notesdb.md

 <a name="NotesDB+create"></a>

 ### notesDB.create(schema, area, self) ⇒ <code>Promise</code>
 Creates new sections within a binder.
+It takes a list of section strings and creates a directory for each given string.

 **Kind**: instance method of <code>[NotesDB](#NotesDB)</code>
 **Returns**: <code>Promise</code> - a javascript promise object